projectatomic/atomic-enterprise-training/eap-beta3.md

 proxies external requests for route names to the IPs of actual pods identified by the service associated with the route.

+[//]: # (TODO: AE -> Origin ???)

 AE's admin command set enables you to deploy router pods automatically.
-As the `root` user, try running it with no options and you will see that some options are needed to create the router:
+As the `root` user, try running it with no options and you should see the note that a router is needed:

     oadm router
     F0223 11:50:57.985423    2610 router.go:143] Router "router" does not exist